anuragranj/flowattack/README.md

 *Anurag Ranjan, Joel Janai, Andreas Geiger, Michael J. Black*. **Attacking Optical Flow.** ICCV 2019.

 [[Project Page](http://flowattack.is.tue.mpg.de/)] [[Arxiv](arxiv.org)]

+### Known Issues
+- To obtain the batch, use the learning rate of `1e3` and `1e4`.
+For each learning rate, run at least five different trials for 30 epochs.
+- The best patch for FlowNetC was obtained with LR of `1e3` and for FlowNet2 was obtained with LR of `1e4`.

 ## Prerequisites
 Python3 and pytorch are required.
 Third party libraries can be installed (in a `python3 ` virtualenv) using: